The Adventurous Sex

 The Adventurous Sex is a lost 1925 American silent drama film that was directed by Charles Giblyn and starred Clara Bow, Herbert Rawlinson, and Earle Williams.
 The Howard Estabrook production was shot in studios in New York City and on location at Niagara Falls.

-The Library of Congress includes this film among the National Film Preservation Board's updated 2019 list of "7,200 Lost U.S. Silent Feature Films" produced between 1912 and 1929.
+The Library of Congress includes this film among the National Film Preservation Board's updated 2021 list of "7,200 Lost U.S. Silent Feature Films" produced between 1912 and 1929.

 Plot

 Rodney Adams (Herbert Rawlinson) spends too much time maintaining and flying his airplane, so much so that he neglects his fiancée Patricia (Clara Bow), who is also tiring of her parents' efforts to control her behavior and limit her socializing.
 Soon she embarks on a more independent "flapper" lifestyle that includes wild parties and other excesses that attract the attention of Victor Ashley (Earle Williams), a handsome but lecherous "adventurer".
 Her interactions with Victor result in a situation where they are later found together in a room at a roadside inn.
 Although nothing intimate had occurred between the two, Victor lies to a group of his friends and Rodney as they arrive at the inn.
 Victor tells them he has married "Pat".
 She rushes out frantically, devastated by the circumstances that have "soiled" her reputation.
 Rodney, though, soon learns the truth from the innkeeper, that Victor is lying about everything, Rodney begins searching for his fiancée, who is wandering along the nearby Niagara River.
 Unable to cope with the disgrace, Pat now attempts suicide by hurling herself into the water.
 Rodney sees her and dives in to save her as the rapid current sweeps her toward the great falls.
-With the aid of another pilot guiding his airplane overhead and lowering a rope ladder, Rodney manages to rescue Pat just moments before she would have plummetted to her death over the edge of the falls.
+With the aid of another pilot guiding his airplane overhead and lowering a rope ladder, Rodney manages to rescue Pat just moments before she would have plummeted to her death over the edge of the falls.
 The film ends with the young couple happily reunited.